 Height of the nave is not the tallest - 23.7 m, but nevertheless is impressive.
 Most surprising is the length of structure - nave has 12 bays and is some 90 m long.

 In 1107 fell down the original tower of the church.
 There is a legend again - it is considered that this event was caused by the burial of the unpopular King William II (Rufus) here in 1100.

 Construction of the present tower was started in 1202, tower is approximately 43 m tall.

-Further works continued in 14th - 16th century and as a result the present, magnificent Gothic cathedral was shaped.
+Further works continued in the 14th - 16th century and as a result the present, magnificent Gothic cathedral was shaped.
 Part of the Gothic details of interior were carved out of the original Norman columns - this was very time consuming and complicated task.
 The work was led by master mason William Wynford.

-Cathedral served as a part of Benedictine abbey which by early 16th century controlled approximately one third of the wealth of England.
+Cathedral served as a part of Benedictine abbey which by the early 16th century controlled approximately one third of the wealth of England.
 When the Benedictine abbey was dissolved in 1539, the cloister and chapter house were demolished, leaving only the cathedral.

 In 1817 the outstanding novelist Jane Austen was buried in the cathedral - as her works were published anonymously, she was not famous during her life and the epitaph at her gravestone tells about her personal qualities and does not mention her writings.